Possible Bearish Inside Day Candle Pattern Detected for Conagra Brands I (NYSE:CAG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Conagra Brands I (NYSE:CAG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Conagra Brands I (NYSE:CAG) based on the price action in the company's shares.
-Today's price range of $32.54 and $33.02 is within yesterday's high and low of the day.
+Yesterday's price range of $32.54 and $33.02 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Conagra Brands I may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Conagra Brands, Inc. manufactures and markets packaged foods for retail consumers, restaurants, and institutions.
 The Company offers meals, entrees, condiments, sides, snacks, specialty potatoes, milled grain ingredients, dehydrated vegetables and seasonings, and blends and flavors.